Convatec Group PLC: Director/PDMR Shareholding

 Director/ PDMR Shareholding

-The Company has been notified of the following transactions in relation to a Person Discharging Managerial Responsibility ("PDMR") in respect of ordinary shares of 10 pence each in the Company ("Shares").
+The Company has been notified of the following transactions in relation to Persons Discharging Managerial Responsibility ("PDMR") in respect of ordinary shares of 10 pence each in the Company ("Shares").

-On 9 March 2023, Shares awarded to Karim Bitar, the Company's Chief Executive Officer on 6 March 2020 under the Company's Deferred Bonus Plan vested, resulting in Karim receiving 59,055 Shares.
+On 15 March 2023, awards were granted to Karim Bitar, the Company's Chief Executive Officer and Jonny Mason, the Company's Chief Financial Officer, under the Company's Deferred Bonus Plan ("DBP") in the form of restricted stock units ("RSUs"), which are due to vest on the third anniversary of grant and are not subject to performance conditions:

-On the same date, 27,833 of these Shares were sold automatically on Karim's behalf to satisfy income tax and national insurance liabilities arising in connection with the vesting of this award.

 NOTIFICATION AND PUBLIC DISCLOSURE OF TRANSACTIONS BY PERSONS DISCHARGING MANAGERIAL RESPONSIBILITIES AND PERSONS CLOSELY ASSOCIATED WITH THEM